On vector bundle manifolds with spherically symmetric metrics: A natural Riemannian structure

 (ii) Let $\varphi_1,\varphi_2$ be constants and suppose that $e_0$ is a $D^{^E}$-parallel section.
 Then the translation map $t:E\lrr E$, $t(e)=e+e_0$, is an invariant map of $\na^{^{M,E}}$. \end{prop} \begin{proof} (i) Letting $X^h+{D}^{^E}_Xe$ and $Y^h+{D}^{^E}_Ye$ be any two vectors tangent to $M^e$, then the condition is that the following vector must also be tangent to the same submanifold:

 The right hand side follows from computations; for instance one must verify that $A_{X^h}{D}^{^E}_Ye=0$.
 The formula yields the result immediately.\\ (ii) First, recalling the hypothesis, we conclude with a little computation that $t_*$ preserves $\calH^{D^{^E}}$.
 It follows that essentially $t_*$ is the \textit{identity} map on $TE$, which implies easily that $t\cdot\calR=\calR$.
-Since the tensor $C=0$ and the weights are constant, we also have $A$ and hence $\na^{^{M,E}}$ invariant by $t$. \end{proof} Clearly, the left hand side of \eqref{halfcurvatureequation} is formally one half of $R^Ee$; the term \textit{Hessian of} $e$, concerns to a more appropriate name also found in the literature of connections on vector bundles.
+Since the tensor $C=0$ and the weights are constant, we also have $A$ and hence $\na^{^{M,E}}$ invariant by $t$. \end{proof} Clearly, the left hand side of \eqref{halfcurvatureequation} is the half of $R^E_{X,Y}e=H_{X,Y}e-H_{Y,X}e$.
+Also, taking the trace, we may say $e$ is harmonic.
+We note this generalized Hessian and its symmetric part are tensorial in $X,Y$.
+These operators could be better studied in the theory of connections on vector bundles.